DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

 - 📚**Authorization**: Authorization verifies the identity of a subject by checking a factor like a password and then granting an appropriate level of permissions if the user is allowed access.
 Permissions include read, write, tag, list, execute, etc.  Authorization provides a user with capabilities or rights.
 It is the process of determining what a user is allowed to do.
 - 5.2.1 Identiy management (IdM) implementation
     - Identity and access management is a collection of processes and techologies that are used to control access to critical assets; it's purpose is the management of access to information, systems, devices, and facilities
+    - 🍡An **Identity and Access Management (IAM)** platform is designed to manage user identities and access permissions across an organization.
+It automates user access reviews, ensures compliance, and integrates with various systems to provide centralized control over user access and rights.
+This makes it the most comprehensive solution for eliminating manual user access reviews and improving compliance.
+        - 🎈**Privileged Access Management (PAM) system**: PAM focuses on managing and securing privileged accounts and access, which is a subset of IAM functionality.
     - Identity Management (IdM) implementation techniques generally fall into two categories:
         - ♈**centralized access control**: implies a single entity within a system performs all authorization verification
             - potentially creates a single point of failure